 - 1. Set the default jumper configuration.
-See Setting up the KITFS23BUKEVM. - 2.
+See Section 4.4. - 2.
 Set switches SW10 and SW12 ON (enables OTP 8 V generation). - 3.
 Verify that jumper J30 is ON (enables Debug mode). - 4.
 Plug the USB cable between the PC and the board.
 The blue LED D14 for OTP 8 V generation and the green LED D15 for Debug are ON. - 5.
 Apply power supply VBAT. - 6.
-Open the GUI in $I^2C$ (default) mode, start the connection and switch to Test mode.
-For $I^2C$ configurations, jump to step 8.
-For SPI configurations, follow step 7.
+Open the GUI in IC (default) mode, start the connection and switch to Test mode.
+For IC configurations, jump to step 8.
+For SPI configurations follow step 7.

 - 7. Open the MIRROR tool (requires Test mode) from the Tool Access bar, and set SPI\EN\OTP bit to '1'.
-A popup appears to inform that protocol has been changed.
-Change jumpers positions as recommended. - 8.
+A pop-up window appears to inform that protocol has been changed.
+Change jumper positions as recommended. - 8.
 Open the PROG tool (requires Test mode) from the Tool Access bar, and load the TBB file. - 9.
 Click Program to start the burning process. - 10.
-A popup window appears to ask for confirmation of burning.
+A pop-up window will appear to ask for confirmation of burning.
 Confirm to launch the burning process.